Steve Andropoulos and Betsy Stewart

 Frank Runyeon and Meg Ryan as Steve and Betsy in an As the World Turns promotion for their wedding.

 Stavares "Steve" Andropoulos and Elizabeth "Betsy" Stewart Andropoulos are fictional characters and a super couple from the American soap opera As the World Turns, which aired for almost 54 years before being canceled due to low ratings.
-Steve was portrayed by actor Frank Runyeon and Betsy was portrayed by both actress Meg Ryan and actress Lindsay Frost.
+Steve is portrayed by actor Frank Runyeon and Betsy is portrayed by both actress Meg Ryan and actress Lindsay Frost.
 The fictional couple wed on May 30, 1984; the episode attracted 20 million viewers making it the second highest-rated hour in American soap opera history.